 Would you like FREE resources such as calendars, checklists, and planting worksheets to help you get organized?

-You’ll get these bonus materials with your purchase of my book, The Suburban Micro-Farm!
+You’ll get these bonus materials with your purchase of my award-winning book, The Suburban Micro-Farm!

-Organizing Seeds (Ensure That You Can Find and Use Those Well-Stored Seeds!)
+Organizing Seeds: Ensure That You Can Find & Use Those Well-Stored Seeds!

 Having a system for keeping seeds organized allows you to take stock of what seeds you have, so you don’t end up buying seeds you already own.
 It can also help you keep track of your seeds by age, so that older seeds are used first, and expired seeds are composted instead of planted.